qmk/qmk_firmware/docs/newbs_getting_started.md

     qmk compile -kb clueboard/66/rev3 -km default

+You can use `qmk list-keyboards` to see a list of valid keyboards.

 When it is done you should have a lot of output that ends similar to this:

 ```